 fetch.max.wait.ms=500

-These settings allow you to fine-tune consumer behavior for different processing needs, similar to how you might configure Software Defined Networking (SDN) for network traffic.
+These settings allow you to fine-tune consumer behavior for different processing needs.

 Abstract representation of settings and configurations for a Kafka consumer.